jsdelivrbot/book-list-3/README.md

-# My To Do List
+# Book List

-To Do List with reactJs, add to do, mark complete to do, and delete to do
+Book list with react and redux, this is just simple example if you need simple boilerplate using react and redux

 ## Getting Started